bithost-gmbh/ngx-mat-select-search/README.md

   /** select all checkbox indeterminate state */
   @Input() toggleAllCheckboxIndeterminate = false;

-  /** Display a message in a tooltip on the checkbox */
+  /** Display a message in a tooltip on the toggle-all checkbox */
   @Input() toggleAllCheckboxTooltipMessage = '';

   /** Define the position of the tooltip on the toggle-all checkbox. */